JunoLab/JunoDocs.jl/docs/src/devdocs/dev_install.md

 Pkg.checkout("Plots")
 ```

-and/or checkout master on a backend:
+and/or checkout master on a backend, for example:

 ```julia
 Pkg.checkout("PlotlyJS")